OSGConnect/connectbook/start/software/compiling-applications.md

 [title]: - "Compiling Software for OSG Connect"

 # Compiling Software for OSG Connect

 ## Introduction

-Due to the distributed nature of the Open Science Grid, you will always need to ensure that your jobs have access to the software that will be executed.
+Due to the distributed nature of the Open Science Grid, you will always need to ensure that your jobs have access to the software that will be executed in your jobs.
 This guide provides useful information and examples for compiling and using your software in OSG Connect.

 > *What is compiling?*
-> The process of compiling converts ASCII (i.e. human readable) code into binary,
+> The process of compiling converts human readable code into binary,
 > machine readable code that will execute the steps of the program.

 ## Get software source code

-The first step to compiling your software is to locate and download the source code for your software, being sure to select the version that you want.
+The first step to compiling your software is to locate and download the source code, being sure to select the version that you want.
 Source code will often be made available as a compressed tar archive which will need to be extracted for before compilation.

 You should also carefully review the installation instructions provided by the software developers.
 The installation instructions should include important information regarding various options for configuring and performing the compilation.
-Also carefully note any system dependencies (other software and libraries) that are required for your software.
+Also carefully note any system dependencies (hardware, other software, and libraries) that are required for your software.

 ## Select the appropriate compiler and compilation options